tytydraco/yessleep/out/Somethings_wrong_with_that_comet.md

 "How?!
 Did you check...?"
 I asked

 "We did multiple checks.
-They re good.
+They're good.
 As we saw yesterday, only this.... thing.. seems to be moving this fast and unpredictable.
 It sure looks like a comet but we dont understand why is speeding up so much when we are not actively looking at it.
 The trajectory even changed slightly towards us, but it might be earth's gravitational force.
 It will pass well above the kerman line, but its still close enough to be a threat.
 We also observed that if we monitor it, nothing strange happens.
 The speed and trajectory remain constant."
 He said with a serios, stressed tone.

 " So we should be safe if we keep watching it, right?"